 Continuous Care Retirement, Decision Making, Elder, Lesbian, Long Term Care, Older Adult

 viii, 121 pages

 Includes bibliographical references (pages 110-121).

 Copyright 2009 Marcena Lynn Gabrielson

 Gabrielson, Marcena Lynn.
-"The long-term care decision making of older lesbians: a narrative analysis." dissertation, University of Iowa, 2009.
+"The long-term care decision making of older lesbians: a narrative analysis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.